Copy and Paste Resources for Instructors

 The following is standard accommodations content from the Office of Disabilities Services at UIS.

 Reasonable accommodations are available for students who have a documented disability.
-A documented disability can include: physical, psychological, chronic health, vision, hearing, learning, traumatic brain injury, Asperger’s Syndrome and/or autism, cognitive, and A.D./H.D.D.
 Please notify the instructor during the first week of class of any accommodations needed for the course.
-While O.D.S. does accept late applications, accommodations are not retroactive.
-All accommodations must be approved through the Office of Disability Services (ODS) (217-206-6666), HRB 80.
+Late notification may cause the requested accommodations to be unavailable.
+All accommodations must be approved through the UIS Office of Disability Services (ODS) in the Human Resources Building, Room 80.
+Phone number, 217-206-6666.

 Academic Integrity Statement